-The Wind River Start-Up Challenge is for new, independent businesses in the seed, startup or early growth stages.
-Preference will be given to concepts that are related to microbial ecology or data science in an apparent, easily recognizable way.
-However, all business concepts will be considered.
+The Wind River Start-Up Challenge is for new, independent businesses in the seed, startup, or early growth stages.
+All business concepts will be considered.
 Generally excluded are the following: buy-outs, expansions of existing companies, real estate syndications, franchises, licensing agreements for distribution in a different geographical area, and spin-outs from existing companies.

 Entry fees: The Wind River Start-Up Challenge has no entry fee.

 All initial submissions to the Wind River Start-Up Challenge shall be received online using the standard application found at: https://uwyo.startuptree.co/event/s/j95T4QkzGvneadbjTQaaEG/Wind-River-Startup-Challenge-2022.
 No other supporting documentation outside of the requirements stated is required.